Employees who feel valued in their profession perform better and have a stronger sense of well-being- it’s not rocket science!

 As with any industry, certain negative or disruptive events are likely to shift staff morale if not managed efficiently.
 Changes can often result in fear, as staff worry about how this will impact their work and sometimes the security of their role.
 It is important to keep communication open with your staff members to reduce any impact from the decisions that are made.
 This should also be the case when evaluators come into the hospital as this can often be seen as criticisms of the staff’s hard work.

 Keep Solutions Simple

-Often managers will go into overdrive, offering initiatives and programs that can actually have the opposite effect of what they intended because they place too much demand on the staff who are already very busy with their everyday responsibilities.
-Studies indicate that setbacks at work can generate frustration and feelings of resentment towards managers.
+Often managers will go into overdrive, offering initiatives and programs that can actually have the opposite effect of what they intended because they place too much pressure on staff, who are already very busy with their everyday responsibilities.
 Positive results can often be derived from simple measures, such as helping workplace progression or offering workplace support for those who need it, when they need it.

-The power of a simple thank-you or recognition of good work can also work wonders for boosting staff morale.
-One of the most recorded complaints amongst healthcare workers is that they are only recognised when they do something wrong, which can be detrimental to the development and well-being of your staff.
+One of the most recorded complaints amongst healthcare workers is that they were/are only recognised when they do something wrong, which can be detrimental to the development and well-being of your staff.
+The power of a simple thank you, or recognition of work well done, can work wonders for boosting morale.

-Contact Pansensic today to see how you can improve the morale of your healthcare workers with our professional data analysis services.
+Contact Pansensic today, ask for a demo, or just have a chat and see how you can improve the morale of your healthcare workers with our professional data analysis services.